 Wendi Cannon received her bachelor’s degree in information studies from Florida State University.
 She began her career at the newly created FSU College of Medicine as the web technology coordinator.
 As the college grew, she transitioned to various positions within the IT office, and currently, she is the director of information technology.
 She provides leadership and direction for the 25 person IT office which includes mission-critical services such as application development, database administration, server management, and statewide video conferencing.
 She is a member of several committees, such as the Medical Library and Learning Resources Committee and Alumni Strategic Plan Committee, to help facilitate the role of information technology College-wide.
 Wendi is chair of the TalTech Alliance, a local non-profit technology group, member of the City of Tallahassee Family First Employers Task Force, and Leadership Tallahassee Class 35 participant.
 She is also a member of the Alzheimer’s Association Fight to Tackle Alzheimer’s committee, Kate Sullivan Parent Teacher Association and a volunteer for FSU Opening Nights.

 Viletta Coombs Esq. is a member of the Florida Bar and is licensed to practice in all state courts in Florida, the United States District Court Middle District of Florida, and the United States District Court Southern District of Florida.
 Ms. Coombs obtained her Bachelors of Arts in Political Science from Spelman College (Atlanta, Georgia) and her Juris Doctor from Northeastern University School of Law (Boston, Massachusetts).
 She graduated law school with a full year of practical legal experience via full-time internships through the ‘cooperative education program.’
 Ms. Coombs interned with the Dade County Public Defender (Miami, Florida); Law Department of Kansas City (Kansas City, Missouri); Cofer, Beauchamp (Atlanta, Georgia); Jackson County Legislature (Kansas City, Missouri); and County Counselor (Kansas City, Missouri).
 Thereafter, Ms. Coombs completed judicial clerkships for the Jackson County Circuit Court of Kansas City, Missouri and the Missouri Court of Appeals-Western District where she drafted numerous legal memoranda that became the basis for publication in both civil and criminal cases.
 Ms. Coombs has over fifteen years of practical legal experience that includes administrative, legislative, litigation advocacy ranging from serving as: a Leadership Development Trainer for the National League of Cities (Washington, D.C.); Legal Course Trainer (webinar series Florida and New York); Presenter at the National Energy Utility Affordability Conference (Florida); Florida Leadership Development Institute Fellow of The Florida Bar Foundation; Legislative and Executive Registered Lobbyist testifying before Legislative Committee of the Florida Legislature (Florida); and consultant to businesses and nonprofit organizations.
 Ms. Coombs is a lifetime member of the VFW Auxiliary (Kansas).
-Ms. Coombs has served as a volunteer for Teen Court, the American Cancer Society, the Making Strides Against Breast Cancer Walk, and The Alzheimer’s Project for Project Lifesaver in Tallahassee, Florida.
+Ms. Coombs has served as a volunteer for Teen Court, the American Cancer Society, the ACS Making Strides Against Breast Cancer Walk, and The Alzheimer’s Project for Project Lifesaver in Tallahassee, Florida.
+She is also an Appointee to the Tallahassee-Leon County Commission on the Status of Women and Girls (Florida).

-Gina Giacomo: Gina has been a Tallahassean for 23 years, and in the field of criminal justice for twenty-seven years.
+Gina Giacomo has been in the field of criminal justice for twenty-seven years and has vast leadership experience gained through holding a variety of key positions.
 She is currently serving as the Director of Administration for the Commission on Offender Review.
-Gina earned a Bachelor’s Degree in Criminal Justice Administration from Southern Illinois University and a Master’s Degree in Educational Leadership from FAMU, she also holds certifications from the National Institute of Corrections, the Center for Public Policy Probation and Parole Executives and a Six Sigma Yellow Belt.
-She has received numerous recognitions including the Superior Accomplishment Awards from both FCOR and DCF, the Criminal Justice Distinguish Service Award, and the Louie L. Wainwright Distinguish Service Award from the Florida Council on Crime and Delinquency Chapter Two.
+Gina earned a Bachelor’s Degree in Criminal Justice Administration from SIU and a Master’s Degree in Educational Leadership from FAMU.
+She has received numerous recognitions including the Superior Accomplishment Awards from both FCOR and DCF, the Criminal Justice Distinguish Service Award and the Louie L. Wainwright Distinguish Service Award from the Florida Counsel on Crime and Delinquency, Girl Scouts Women of Distinction Award and has received ten Davis Productivity Awards for increasing productivity and improving services while reducing cost.
 She is dedicated to serving her community and improving the lives of women and girls.
-Gina is a PACE Leon Center for Girls board member, Zonta Club of Tallahassee President, Florida Council on Crime and Delinquency Statewide Past President, Keiser University Advisory board member, Capital American Italian Organization Past President, The Rotary Club of Tallahassee member, and a graduate of Leadership Tallahassee Class 33.
+Gina is a PACE Leon Center for Girls Board of Directors, Zonta Club of Tallahassee Past President, Florida Counsel on Crime and Delinquency Statewide Past President, Keiser University Advisory board member, Capital American Italian Organization Past President, The Rotary Club of Tallahassee member, and a graduate of Leadership Tallahassee Class 33.
+A perpetual optimist, whose license plate reads “Carpe Diem” Gina sees herself as a servant-leader getting out of bed each day looking forward to serving others.

 Dr. Saralyn Grass is the Executive Director (ED) of the Association of Early Learning Coalitions, Inc. (AELC).
 Originally from Jacksonville, Grass got her bachelor’s at the University of North Florida.
 She then went on to pursue her master’s at Virginia Tech and her doctorate at Florida State University.
 Saralyn came to Tallahassee in 2006, where she has built a gratifying career serving children and families.
 Grass also volunteers with a range of groups that she believes in.
 She is on the board of The Village Square and; was appointed by Mayor Gillum to the Commission on the Status of Women and Girls; is the Vice President of the Big Bend Region of the Florida State Foster/Adoptive Parent Association; and is a volunteer with Guardian ad Litem.
 All this, plus she helps manage the family business, GrassLands Brewing Company, which she and her husband started in 2015.
 Grass has received a Golden A.C.E. award from the Network of Young Professionals, a Pinnacle Award from 850 Magazine, and been named one of the “25 Women to Know” by Tallahassee Magazine.